anon-aadhaar/anon-aadhaar-documentation/docs/how-does-it-work.md

 # How Does It Work?

-Quick overview of the proof generation process:

-- Extract information from a PDF.
-- Verify the signature and hash.
-- Input the App ID and PDF data.
-- Generate a proof of signature.

----
+## Anon Aadhaar: Verifying Aadhaar Documents with RSA

+### Introduction

-Anon Aadhaar is a zero-knowledge protocol allowing any Aadhaar citizen to prove they possess an Aadhaar issued and signed by the government.
-To create proof, only a masked eAadhaar is required, preserving your Aadhaar number.
+Anon Aadhaar is a zero-knowledge protocol designed to enable Aadhaar citizens to prove their possession of an Aadhaar document issued and signed by the government.
+This process ensures anonymity by utilizing a masked eAadhaar, preserving the confidentiality of the Aadhaar number.

-### What Data Do We Need to Generate a Proof?

-- The hash of the PDF, as it is the data signed by the government.
-- The signature, necessary for validating its authenticity from the government.

-External to the PDF:

-- The Indian government RSA public key.
-- An application ID.
+### Workflow

+#### RSA and Document Verification

+At the core of this verification process lies RSA, a powerful cryptographic algorithm.
+RSA involves a private key used for signing and a corresponding public key used for verification of signatures.

+1. **Document Data Extraction**:

+   - Extract relevant information from the PDF, including its hash and signature.
+   - Verify the signature's authenticity, ensuring the document's integrity.

+2. **`extractWitness` Component**:

-We've developed a component named `extractWitness`.
-This component takes the PDF and its password as inputs.
-Its functionalities are outlined below:
+   - Takes the PDF and its password as inputs.

-- Retrieve the PDF's signature and signed data.
-- Check the validity of the signature certificate and obtain the Issuer's public key.
+   - Validates the signature certificate and retrieves the Issuer's public key.
-- Recalculate the PDF's hash and validate the signature.
+   - Recalculates the PDF's hash and validates the signature, providing essential data—PDF hash and signature.

+3. **Generating Proof with RSA**:
-- Provide the hash of the PDF and the signature.
+   - Combine the PDF hash, signature, RSA public key and application ID.

-Once we've gathered the required information, we proceed to generate a witness for the prover.

-For this stage, additional information needs to be passed—namely, the application ID and the Indian government's public key.
-The application ID aids in neutralizing the proof of identity, preventing users from duplicating their proof.
-It will be hashed alongside the signature, resulting in a unique identifier.
-This allows consumer applications to nullify a proof presented by a specific user.
+   - The application ID acts as a unique factor, hashed alongside the signature, creating a distinctive identifier.
+   - This identifier prevents duplication or misuse of the proof by users.

+### Required Data for Proof Generation

+To generate a proof, the following information is necessary:

+- **From the PDF**:
+  - PDF hash (data signed by the government).
+  - Signature for validating authenticity.
+- **External to the PDF**:
+  - Indian government's RSA public key.
+  - Application ID for neutralizing proof of identity.

 ![Alt text](./img/proving_flow.png)

+### Zero-Knowledge Aspect

+The zero-knowledge aspect of Anon Aadhaar ensures that while proving possession of a valid Aadhaar document, no sensitive information, is disclosed during the verification process.
+This safeguard enhances user privacy and security.

+In summary, Anon Aadhaar leverages RSA's private key for signing and its corresponding public key for signature verification, ensuring anonymity and security for citizens without revealing sensitive information.